3 Tips for the New Writer

 No one else has had the exact same life experiences that you’ve had.
 Even people who have shared in your life experiences don’t view them the exact same way that you do.
 That’s precisely why you need to use your unique experiences and unique perspective in your writing!

-3. Use books, movies, and songs as inspiration.
+3. Use books, songs, movies, and TV shows as inspiration.

 I’ve started doing this annoying thing in movies called crying.
 I can’t seem to get through a movie without at least wanting to cry.
 When I watched Lyle, Lyle Crocodile (which is based on a children’s book, ahem), I couldn’t help but tear up when Lyle was taken from his family and transported to the zoo.